-The Australian Office of Financial Management (AOFM) is responsible for the management of Australian Government debt.
+The AOFM is responsible for the management of Australian Government debt.
 The AOFM also manages the Government’s cash balances and invests in financial assets.
 The objectives of the AOFM are to:

 The AOFM’s cash management activities include the issuance of Treasury Notes for short‑term funding, and investments in term deposits with the RBA.

-The AOFM’s investment management activities include managing investments in Australian residential mortgage‑backed securities (RMBS) under the Government programme that supported competition in lending for housing.
-Under the direction of the Treasurer, the AOFM has made no new investments in RMBS since April 2013.
+The AOFM’s investment management activities include managing investments in Australian RMBS under a Government program that supported competition in lending for housing.

 The AOFM is part of the Treasury portfolio.
 It is accountable to the Secretary to the Treasury and to the Treasurer, and through the Treasurer to the Parliament and the public.
-However, it is a prescribed agency under the Financial Management and Accountability Act 1997 and maintains its own accounts and is responsible for compliance with the Act separately to the Treasury.
+However, it is a listed entity under the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and maintains its own accounts and is responsible for compliance with the Act separately to the Treasury.
 AOFM staff are employed under the Public Service Act 1999.

-For budgetary purposes, the AOFM’s activities comprise of one programme directed to achieve the following outcome on behalf of the Australian Government: the advancement of macroeconomic growth and stability; the effective operation of financial markets through issuing debt and investing in financial assets; and managing debt, investments and cash.
-The AOFM aims to manage its net debt portfolio at least cost, subject to an acceptable level of risk.
-It also issues bonds taking into account the Government’s policy objectives to support the Commonwealth Government Securities market.
+For budgetary purposes, the AOFM’s activities comprise of one program directed to achieve the following outcome on behalf of the Australian Government: — the advancement of macroeconomic growth and stability.
+This is pursued through the effective operation of financial markets by issuing debt and investing in financial assets; and managing debt, investments and cash.
+The AOFM aims to manage net debt for which it is responsible at least cost, subject to an acceptable level of risk.
+It also issues bonds taking into account the Government’s policy objectives of supporting the AGS market.

-During 2013‑14, the AOFM operated using six groups supported by a human resources manager.
-Roles and responsibilities within the Office were structured to ensure an appropriate segregation of duties and reporting lines.
+During 2015‑16, the AOFM used a six group operational structure, supported by a human resources manager.
+The allocation of roles and responsibilities within the Office ensures an appropriate segregation of duties and reporting lines.
 The six groups were: